 This is the grand finale as the Thames makes its glorious procession through London.
 The itinerary starts more humbly in Staines, a town with good transport connections.
 After a relatively rural day’s walk, which involves a ferry crossing, you stay at Hampton Court with an opportunity to visit the Palace.
 Day 2 is a shorter day taking in Kew with its famous gardens.
 You will feel London getting closer on Day 3 as you pass Hammersmith, Fulham and Putney, overnighting in fashionable Battersea with stunning views across the river (walkers on the Moderate Package carry on to Westminster).
-Day 4 is the walk’s highlight as the river passes London’s iconic buildings: Big Ben, St Paul’s Cathedral, the Tower of London and Tower Bridge, where you will rest.
-The tour concludes the next day by walking through some of London’s industrial past – the docklands- much of which has now been redeveloped.
+Day 4 is the walk’s highlight as the river passes London’s iconic buildings: Big Ben, St Paul’s Cathedral, the Tower of London and Tower Bridge.
+Those on the Easy Package will rest here.
+The tour concludes by walking through some of London’s industrial past – the docklands- much of which has now been redeveloped.
 The walk ends at the Thames Barrier, just past Greenwich.
-You return to Greenwich for your hotel and the chance for some sightseeing.
+You return to Greenwich for your hotel and the chance for some further sightseeing.